MistaJoka/mistajoka/README.md

 ## Hi there 👋

+I have been a hobbyist for over a decade from a distance.
+It is time to take action towards leaving a footprint.

 <!--
 **MistaJoka/mistajoka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.